 - 100 ml water

 - ½ cup coriander leaves - finely chopped

 - Preheat the oven to 190C.

 - Thoroughly wash, clean and dry the capsicums.
 Cut the tops from the capsicums, and using a spoon, scoop out the seeds and membrane.
 Keep the tops.
 Place the capsicums upside down and the tops onto a baking tray, drizzle with one tablespoon of oil and bake in the oven for 20 minutes, or until just softened.
-Once they are cooked, remove from the oven, drain any moisture from inside the capsicums and set aside.
+Once they are cooked, remove them from the oven, drain any moisture from inside the capsicums and set them aside.

 - Toast and grind the coriander seeds.

 - Cut four thin slices from the paneer to use to finish the dish.
 Set aside.
 Crumble the remaining paneer.

 - Heat the oil in a frying pan on low heat.
 Add the cumin seeds and fry for 20-30 seconds, until fragrant and their colour darkens.